webix-hub/docs/data/api/refs/dataloader_props.md

 - api/dataloader_removemissed_config.md - defines how to treat items in case of reloading
 - api/dataloader_save_config.md - defines URLs for data saving
 - api/dataloader_scheme_config.md - defines schemes for data processing
-- api/link/dataloader_url_config.md - the URL which the component will use to load data after its initialization }}
+- api/link/dataloader_url_config.md - the URL the component will use to load data after its initialization }}

 @index: